Courtesy of MT Gibson-Watt, Simon Community Archive

 Photo: Richard Matthews

-The Dosser’s Bible was assembled throughout the 1960s by the founder of the Simon Community.
+The Dosser’s Bible was assembled throughout the late 1950’s and early 1960s by the founder of the Simon Community.
 Anton Wallich-Clifford.
 The Community is based in Camden and from 1963 operated houses for the homeless going way beyond the provision offered at the time to work with homeless people beyond the reach of existing provision.
 Many major homelessness charities including St Mungos and the Cyrenians came out of the Simon Community.

 This elaborate scrapbook has the name the ‘Dosser’s Bible’.
 A provocative title by today’s standards, the name also suggests a kind of alternative comment on the original bible so this is itself a kind of history lesson.
 What the object actually contains is a vast compendium of articles and clippings that features many of the debates we see in homelessness today.
 It is part autobiographical and also a striking visual memoir of the time.

 Throughout the bible we see articles that consistently refer to the homeless experience that is unchanged today.
 There are articles covering the difficulties offenders face when coming out of prison, media stereotyping a housing crisis and of course individual recovery stories.
 Just as the original bible was meant to be a timeless document, the Dosser’s Bible reminds how so many of the debates we see today about homelessness are unchanged.
+It also reminds us what can be done if people work together to make change.